fortrabbit/help/docs/sftp-uni.md

 ---

-Albeit [deploying with Git](git-deployment) has many advantages, sometimes it's more of a burden than it helps.
-Especially when working with CMS.
-These systems are often not designed for Git-workflows and write on the file system when installing plugins and upgrading versions via web-based interfaces.
+While [deploying with Git](git-deployment) has many advantages, sometimes it's more of a burden than it helps.
+Especially when working with a CMS.
+These systems are often not designed for Git-workflows, and write to the file system when installing plugins and upgrading versions via web-based interfaces.
 Those changes can not be back-ported to the version control.
 Stuff gets out of control.

 All [Universal Stack Apps](app-uni) come with SFTP access out-of-the-box to support legacy applications and workflows.